How to Choose the Right Boat Cover or Top

 Bimini tops offer elaborate options, configurations, and designs including a enclosure/camper style.
 T-tops can serve as a simple way to shade yourself from the sun.

 Customizing Your Design

 The most important advice we can offer is don’t have your top built and then return a year or two later expecting you can add screens, Viewflex, or other features to a basic convertible top.
 Boat tops require specific measurements to allow expansion and contraction and to maintain the correct amount of strength at your stitching points.
-Even the upper portion of a bimini top on a centre console is produced differently depending on whether you want a full enclosure or not.
+Even the upper portion of a bimini top on a center console is produced differently depending on whether you want a full enclosure or not.
 Don’t kid yourself about your needs and wants.
 It will cost much more to upgrade later than by simply building it right the first time.
 Consider popular upgrade options like bug screens or Viewflex windows when you place your order.